Where is Waterloo?

-- The main University of Waterloo campus is in the city of Waterloo, which is centrally located in southwestern Ontario with easy access to Hamilton, London, Toronto, and the world through Toronto's Pearson International Airport, located 100 km east of our campus.
+- The main University of Waterloo campus is in the city of Waterloo, located in southwestern Ontario with easy access to Hamilton, London, and Toronto.

 - Our street address is 200 University Ave.
 West, Waterloo, Ontario.